 To achieve greater accessibility and equity, we offer many different pricing and investment approaches, including tiered pricing, that drive expanded access in LMICs.
-In particular, we are committing to providing family planning options at low cost to countries with high need.
-In areas of highest public health need (low-income and select lower-middle-income markets), we partner with global NGOs, governments, and other stakeholders to offer family planning options at cost-plus pricing.
+In particular, we are committing to providing our largest product NEXPLANON at low cost to countries with high need.
+In areas of highest public health need (low-income and select lower-middleincome markets), we partner with global NGOs, governments, and other stakeholders to offer NEXPLANON at costplus pricing.
 For more information, please see Improving access to contraceptive options.